Samupietila/MobiilisovellusProjekti/README.md

 The app follows the **MVVM (Model-View-ViewModel)** pattern to separate UI and logic.
 It uses **Jetpack Compose** for the UI, **Bluetooth (Kotlin-BLE)** for real-time device-to-device communication, and **ViewModel** for state management.
 Asynchronous operations are handled using **Kotlin Coroutines**, and **Room** is used for local data storage.

-## Testing

-- Instructions or strategy on how the app is tested (unit tests, UI tests, etc.) coming soon.

 ## Project Status